mkslge/Snake/README.md

 Accessing the Source Code
 The source code for this project is public and available in this repository.
-Feel free to explore, modify, and contribute to the code!

 Getting Started
 Clone the Repository: git clone <repository-url>